 If you are a member of the military with access to ELCAS funding, then this funding route is also available to you.

 Want to know more

 For more information about the Level 3 Diploma in Gym Instructing and Personal Training, explore the expandable accordion sections below or call our team on 01924 470 477.

-For the Level 3 Diploma in Gym instructing and Personal Training, learners can attend between 5, and 8 workshop days.
+For the Level 3 Diploma in Gym instructing and Personal Training, learners can attend a 4-day workshop.

-Whether you choose to attend 5, 6, 7 or 8 workshop days in order to achieve your Level 3 Diploma in Gym Instructing and Personal Training, these dates do not have to be attended as part of the same cohort.
-For example, those learners wishing to attend all 8 workshop days in quick succession could attend the full 8 days of a specific cohort.
-Another learner may wish to space their learning out or be unable to attend a given date, therefore they could spread their attendance between 2, 3 or more cohorts.
+When you attend the workshop days for the Level 3 Diploma in Gym Instructing and Personal Training, the dates do not have to be attended as part of the same cohort.
+For example, those learners wishing to attend all 4 workshop days in quick succession could attend the full 4 days of a specific cohort.
+Another learner may wish to space their learning out or may be unable to attend a given date, therefore they could spread their attendance between 2, 3 or more cohorts.

-We would advise learners to leave themselves sufficient time in order to complete suitable learning before attending workshop days.
+You will be required to complete a certain amount of studies and have passed some assessments prior to your attendance on a workshop, We would advise learners to leave themselves sufficient time in order to complete suitable learning before attending workshop days.
 This helps learners maximise the learning benefit and chances of a successful assessment.
-Your tutor would advise you how best to do this.
+Your tutor will advise you how best to do this.

 If you are unsure which option is best for you, feel free to call us on 01924 470 477 and we can discuss your options with you.
-If you opt to attend 5 workshop days but then prefer to attend all 8 or even switch to 100% online learning, this is not a problem, simply contact your tutor and we will arrange the rest.
+If you opt to attend the workshop days but then prefer to switch to 100% online learning, this is not a problem, simply contact your tutor and we will arrange the rest.

 Level 2 Certificate in Gym Instructing Workshop Day Overview